 If you follow another vehicle too closely, you are increasing the risk of being involved in a bad accident.
 Drivers need to leave enough space between cars to avoid hitting the other vehicle if braking is needed.
 The failure to do so can result in a serious rear-end accident.

 Illegally passing (passing on the highway shoulder or in a no passing zone) or weaving in and out of traffic can also be considered reckless driving and increases the risk of an accident.
 This sort of illegal behavior is unpredictable and can result in multi-car crashes.

 Traffic laws exist for a reason, and the failure to follow them increases the risk of a car accident.
 Running red lights or ignoring traffic stop signs result in some of the most dangerous accidents that occur in intersections, such as T-bone and head-on accidents.

 Similarly, passing a stopped school bus, failing to yield to an emergency vehicle or fleeing a police officer car are not only illegal actions – they are extremely dangerous as well and examples of reckless driving.

 If you were injured in an accident caused by a reckless driver in Kansas City, you are likely entitled to recover compensation for your injuries, including amounts for medical bills, lost income and more.
 For more information, please download a free copy of my book, Crash Course, which includes the 9 mistakes that can wreck your injury claim.

-You can also contact our law firm in Kansas City by calling (816) 203-0143 or by filling out a form below.
+You can also contact our Kansas City car accident attorney right now by calling (816) 203-0143 or by filling out a form below.
 Contacting us is FREE and confidential, and there is no obligation to hire us to represent you.
 We would be happy to hear any concerns and try to assist you.